btlaube/GMTKGameJam/README.md

-# GMTKGameJam
+# Roll Or Die
-My submission to the 2022 GMTK Game Jam
+Files and documentation for Roll Or Die, my submission to the GMTK 2022 Game Jam with the theme "Roll of the Dice"